clickstorm/cs_seo/Documentation/Administrator/ExtensionManagerConf/Index.rst

          Usually, a character counter is displayed below the input field for alternative text to give editors a hint about the number of characters based on internal guidelines.
 You can disable this badge here.

+.. _file.enableMultilineAltText:

+Enable Multiline ALT Text
+"""""""""""""""""""""""""

+.. container:: table-row

+   Property
+         enableMultilineAltText
+   Data type
+         :ref:`t3tsref:data-type-boolean`
+   Description
+         When enabled (default), the ALT text field of inline image references (``sys_file_reference``) is rendered as a multiline textarea in the TYPO3 backend.
+This makes it easier for editors to read and edit longer alternative texts without horizontal scrolling.

+         Line breaks entered by editors are **automatically normalized to a single space** when the record is saved, so the stored value remains a single-line string suitable for the HTML ``alt`` attribute.

+         The character counter (see ``disableCharCounter``) is also shown for this field when both options are enabled.

+         Set to ``0`` to restore the default single-line input behaviour.